wirshingh/MITObim-Assemble-nuclear-rDNA-18S-and-28S-from-genomic-data-in-loop/README.md

 1. Create a text file called "mitobim_samples.txt" with each unique sample ID in a column.
 If the same sample IDs from Step 1 will be used, simply copy that file and rename it "mitobim_samples.txt".

 ### Run MITObim on Hydra
+1. The MITObim commands in the job file must be modified before submitting to Hydra.

+- Full paths are needed for the --readpool (reads data) and --quick (seed sequence) options.
+#Depending on how large you need your final contig, the number of iterations using
+# the --end flag can be changed.
+Usually, only 4-5 iterations are needed for complete 18S or 28S.
+#However, more or less can be used.

+3. Run the job below in the same directory as as the "mitobim_samples.txt" file (the path to this file can be changed in the job file if desired).